 The structure of Years One and Two of this programme is identical to that of MChem Chemistry with Research in Industry.
 These first two years progress rapidly, with a mix of theory and practical modules to give you a solid grounding in the subject.
 Since students enter the Department with a wide range of experience in mathematics (which is essential for studying chemistry to a high level) we provide a flexible tiered maths for chemistry course allowing you to develop your skills at your own pace.

 By Year Three you will be a proficient chemist, and you will be able to extend your knowledge in the three traditional branches of chemistry and in the cross-disciplinary subject catalysis.
 You will also be offered a choice of more advanced optional chemistry modules.
-Practical courses are organised more as mini-projects and provide more challenge than the ‘instructional’ courses encountered in the first two years.

 In your final year, you will take a range of advanced core modules in inorganic, physical and organic chemistry and can tailor your studies to choose high-level modules in areas that interest you and that are related to our research areas.
 Chemical research is particularly important in Year Four and involves you conducting a significant project as a member of one of the research groups in the Department.

 This degree programme now has a Year Abroad option (Chemistry with a Year Abroad MChem, UCAS code: F002).
 The Year Abroad is an incredible new opportunity to spend one academic year at one our partner universities expanding your academic and cultural horizons.
 You’ll spend this time abroad in between your second and third years of study and your degree will extend by one year.